- Written by Dr.Mehmet Demircioglu

 Is finasteride more important than minoxidil after a hair transplant?

-For many male patients with androgenetic alopecia, the answer is yes, finasteride or another suitable DHT focused treatment is often more central than minoxidil.
-I say this carefully, because not every patient can or should use the same medication.
+For many male patients with androgenetic alopecia, the answer is yes, finasteride or another suitable DHT-focused treatment is often more central than minoxidil.
+This needs careful wording because not every patient can or should use the same medication.

 Minoxidil mainly supports growth and hair cycling.
 Finasteride works on the hormonal pathway that drives male pattern hair loss in genetically sensitive follicles.
 These are different jobs.

-When I discuss medications after a hair transplant, I try to make this distinction clear.
+When I discuss medications after a hair transplant, I separate these two jobs clearly.
 Medication is not only about making the transplant grow.
 It is also about protecting the hair that was not transplanted.

 Minoxidil does not replace a DHT blocker in a typical male pattern hair loss patient.
 It may help, but it does not address the same mechanism.
-This is one of the most common misunderstandings I see.
+This misunderstanding comes up often in consultation.

 Those concerns deserve a proper conversation.
-I do not believe in dismissing them.
+I do not dismiss them.
 A patient who feels ignored before surgery may become a very anxious patient after surgery.

 Topical finasteride also needs careful discussion.
 Some patients assume that topical means risk free.
 I do not present it that way.